-The existing District Rule 501 - Agricultural Burning (initially adopted September 13, 1971) is equivalent to these specifications and meets the RACM requirements for prescribed burning.
-In addition, Sacramento County is included in the Sacramento Valley Air Basin Smoke Management Program (CARB, 2001), which ensures that agricultural burning is prohibited on days meteorologically conducive to potentially elevated PM10 concentrations.
+The existing District Rule 501 - Agricultural Burning (initially adopted September 13, 1971) contains measures meeting each element and consequently and meets the RACM requirements for prescribed burning.
+In addition, Sacramento County is included in the Sacramento Valley Air Basin Smoke Management Program (CARB, 2001), which ensures that agricultural burning is prohibited on days meteorologically conducive to elevated PM10 concentrations.